The spread of new electronic pills with integrated sensors creates both ethical and legal challenges, researchers warn.

 Digital pill, ethical doubts

-“It is important that the public have confidence in the product.
-The manufacturers of electronic pills and the treatment system must both earn money and the trust of patients when it comes to the management and use of the collected data.
-In this process, the protection of privacy, information security, accountability, transparency, fairness and solidity are essential ", he claims Minssen.
+“It is important that the public has confidence in the product.
+E-pill manufacturers and the treatment system must both earn money and the trust of patients when it comes to the management and use of the collected data.
+In this process, protection of privacy, cybersecurity, accountability, transparency, fairness and robustness are essential”, he claims Minssen.

-In the article, the researchers stress that ethical and legal issues should be considered when developing the product.
+In the article, the researchers point out that ethical and legal issues should be considered during product development.
 This is better than dealing with problems once the product has been developed.

 Pharmaceutical companies are trying to meet ethical and safety standards.
-Yet even though there are developments in the regulatory area in both the EU and the US, there is still uncertainty about what exactly these standards imply.
+Yet, even though there are developments in the regulatory area in both the EU and the US, there is still uncertainty about what exactly these standards entail.

 The article appears on Nature Electronics.
 Other researchers from Copenhagen and Harvard Law School contributed to the document.